Considerations to ensure a successful transition for your entire Accounting Practice or Bookkeeping business to Xero

 Recruit or engage experts such as an internal or Xero trainer to get everyone – both staff and clients – up to speed and using Xero effectively quickly.

-Consult add-ons as how to maximise their benefits.
+Consult add-ons to understand how to maximise their benefits.
 Take advantage of conversion services such as Jet Convert to get the data across in its entirety to Xero.

 On the other hand, where you are creating value for the clients, you want to maximise the benefit of deepening your personal relationship.
 That is why client communication and decisions around structuring the data is usually better handled in-house.